dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

   ush/run_metplus.py -c parm/use_cases/model_applications/convection_allowing_models/GridStat_fcstFV3_obsGOES_BrightnessTempDmap.conf -c Tutorial_system.conf

 So here the use case is running.
-It will go through four calls to grid_stat, one for each of the two forecast lead times and ensemble members.
+It will go through four calls to Grid-Stat, one for each of the two forecast lead times and ensemble members.
 And the METplus run has now finished successfully!
 So let's take a look at the output to be sure that we have what is expected.
 We will first go back